ANSWERS to COMMON QUESTIONS

 Best apps we've used for staying in touch back home are: WhatsApp, Facebook Messenger, Facetime, or Skype.

 Internet Safety Overseas

 It is essential to use a VPN service when handling ANY confidential, financial, or private information online when you are overseas.
 A secure VPN can eliminate being hacked when online overseas.
 Especially important for any financial or important transactions requiring internet security.
 Here's a listing of various free VPNs.
-Note: paid VPNs are ad-free.
+Note: paid VPNs are ad-free and possible better.